dw2102/HikVision-Data-Recovery/README.md

 https://www.researchgate.net/publication/285429692_Analysis_of_the_HIKVISION_DVR_file_system

-You'll need a .dd or .001 image of the hard drive of the NVR.
+You'll need a encase or dd image or access to a raw disk.

-# Usage:
+Usage:

 __main__.py [-h] -m MODE -i INPUT -d DIR